Bien mérité de la Patrie

 Law stating that the Army of Italy has bien mérité de la Patrie.
 Nivôse an IX.

-Bien mérité de la Patrie (French: "Well deserved the recognition of the Fatherland") is a French expression that qualifies national heroes.
+Bien mérité de la Patrie (French: "Well deserved recognition of the Fatherland") is a French expression that qualifies national heroes.
 During the French Revolution, the phrase became a formula discerned as an award by the National Convention to deserving citizens.

 History

 During the Ancien Régime, the Monarchy bestowed awards to deserving subjects in the form of noble titles, precious swords personally awarded by the King, or membership in chivalric orders; in particular, the Royal and Military Order of Saint Louis could be bestowed upon non-nobles.
 During the French Revolution, after the advent of the First French Republic, these customs fell in disfavour due to their monarchic connotations, and the anti-egalitarian sentiment of having special titles of nobility or awards that were only available for nobles.
 Thus, for instance, when Captain Jean-Baptiste-François Bompart was awarded a gold medal by the population of New York to commemorate the action of 31 July 1793, he accepted on the condition that he would not have to wear it.

 To fill the requirement with an equalitarian national award, the National Convention developed the practice of passing resolutions by vote, solemnly stating that a deserving citizen, or group of citizen, had Bien mérité de la Patrie.
 These resolutions were published in Le Moniteur Universel, in a manner similar to being mentioned in dispatches.

 The practice was pursued under the French Consulate, which furthermore instituted the award of Weapons of Honour for the military, and scarfs of honour to civilians.
 These were replaced by the Legion of Honour, founded by Bonaparte on 9 May 1802, morphing the award back into an order of chivalry (however, the Legion was awarded without reference to the distinction between noble and non-noble).